 After the fall of the Archbishopric of Riga and the annexation of Livonia to the Polish-Lithuanian Commonwealth, the starosty functioned in the castle.
 The stronghold was also a participant in the Polish-Swedish wars, as a result of which the castle eventually came under Swedish rule in the first half of the 17th century.
 Despite the repairs carried out at that time, the stronghold was slowly losing its military significance and perhaps thanks to this it avoided total destruction during the Great Northern War.
 For most of the eighteenth century, the castle was inhabited, unfortunately in 1776 it was consumed by a fire.
 Losses and damages were so serious that reconstruction was not undertaken.
 The castle remaining in ruin was subjected to archaeological research and partial reconstruction only in the 20th century.

 Today, the Treiden castle is one of the most known and visited medieval strongholds in Latvia, the more so because it is located in the heart of the largest Latvian national park.
 Currently, you can see the cylindrical main tower and the reconstructed two towers of the upper castle with a fragment of the defensive wall and partially preserved tower on the former northern bailey.
-There is also one building of the upper castle with a small museum.
+There is also one building of the upper ward (at the western curtain) with a small museum.

 Borowski T, Miasta, zamki i klasztory, Inflanty, Warszawa 2010.